lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Fixed Component Algorithm Identifiers

-Many cryptographic libraries are X.509-focused and do not expose interfaces to instantiate a public key from raw bytes, but only from a SubjectPublicKeyInfo structure as you would find in an X.509 certificate, therefore implementing composite in those libraries requires reconstructing the SPKI for each component algorithm.
+Many cryptographic libraries are X.509-focused and do not expose interfaces to instantiate a public key from raw bytes, but only from a SubjectPublicKeyInfo structure as you would find in an X.509 certificate, therefore implementing Composite ML-KEM in those libraries requires reconstructing the SPKI for each component algorithm.
 In order to aid implementers and reduce interoperability issues, this section lists out the full public key and signature AlgorithmIdentifiers for each component algorithm.

 **ML-KEM-768**